mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ---

-## Chapter 16 Exercise
+## 16 Exercise

-This chapter provides a practice exercise to reinforce the process of entering vendor bills and identifying common mistakes.
+Vendor bills and identifying common mistakes

 1. Ensure your trial balance and vendor balance detail match the provided examples before starting.
 2. Enter the provided bills slowly and carefully, watching for potential errors.